![]() |

 Higher insulation R-values, higher U-value windows, and sealing your home against air leakage will help keep the heat where you want it.
 A comfort system's main purpose is to slow heat transfer, yet still save you money at the meters.

-The drawing above is a typical split system air conditioner.
-Split system means simply that the two main components are located in different locations.
 The typical central air conditioner has an outdoor condensing unit and an indoor evaporator coil.
 The evaporator coil can be an integral part of an air handler or it can be an added component to a furnace.
 The two components are connected with copper refrigeration lines, which basically, transfer heat to the outside, via freon.
 The efficiency of an air conditioner is rated in SEER and EER.
 The higher the SEER rating and EER rating, the higher efficient the unit and costs you less to operate.
-Green-Energy-Efficient-Homes.com provides many tips on reducing your cooling costs up front, so you don't need to spend as much on an air conditioner to start with.
-Their energy efficient cooling section includes tips on cutting heat gain in your home, and on selecting the most efficient AC systems for your needs.
-Central air conditioners also come in other configurations than the traditional system above.
-Other configurations are window units and ductless split systems , as well.
-Air-Conditioner-Review.com discusses all air conditioner configurations, provides Manufacturer overviews, and Consumer product reviews.
-Their Air Conditioner Reviews can be a valuable resource in selecting an air conditioner.

 Keep in mind: Cold Is The Lack Of Heat.
-What's really going on is the air handler is blowing indoor air across the indoor evaporator coil.
-Indoor heat is transfered to the freon which is flowing through the indoor coil.
-The heat laden freon flows back out to the outdoor condensing unit, which then dispells the heat to the outside, via the outdoor condenser coil.
+What's really going on is your air handler/furnace is blowing indoor air across the indoor evaporator coil.
+Indoor heat is transfered to the freon which is flowing through the indoor evaporator coil.
+The heat laden freon then flows back out to the outdoor condensing unit, which then dispells the heat to the outside, via the outdoor condenser coil.

+Both the indoor evaporator coil and the outdoor condenser coil are very similar in function to the radiator of your car.
+Heat transfer is taking place.
 The picture here is an indoor A-coil.
 This one is uncased and is built directly into the plenum.
 Indoor coils can also be purchased built into a case, which installs directly to your air handler or furnace.
 Next time you are near an outdoor condenser, put your hand over the top of the unit.
 The air blowing out is hot.
-This is literally the heat from inside which has been transferred to the outside.
-The process is certainly a bit more complicated.
-We could discuss thermal expansion valves and compressors, but I think you now have enough info to be dangerous!
+This is literally the heat from inside which has been transferred, via freon, to the outside.
+This process is certainly a bit more complicated.
+We could discuss thermal expansion valves and compressors, but I think you now have enough info to be "dangerous"!

 See our Indoor Air Quality page.

+I mentioned earlier that the indoor evaporator coil and the outdoor condenser coil are very similar to a car's radiator.
+This is very true!
 The air passages through both the indoor evaporator coil and the outdoor condenser coils are very small.
 The outdoor condenser coil can become clogged by blowing debris, such as the cotton which comes off of cottonwood trees, or grass clippings.
-The indoor coil (pictured earlier in page) can become clogged by a build up of dust and debris from inside your ductwork, especially if your filter has been neglected.
+The indoor coil (pictured earlier on this page) can become clogged by a build up of dust and debris from inside your ductwork, especially if your filter has been neglected.
 It is very important to change your furnace or air handler filter often!
 If the air passages in your coil get clogged or if your filter needs changing, your air conditioner will not perform.
 If your outdoor condensing unit gets clogged, same effect, your air conditioner will not perform.
-Take a hose to it and wash out the debris. (turn the unit off first though) Neglecting these items will bring the serviceman a'knockin' at $89.00 per hour.
+Take a hose to it and wash out the debris. (turn off the unit first though) Neglecting these items will bring the serviceman a'knockin' at $89.00 per hour.

 A few years ago, it was determined that some freons (hcfcs) were creating, or adding to a hole in our ozone layer.
 I don't know about you, but I like my ozone without any holes in it!
 It was decided to phase out ozone depleting freons.
 R22 is one of those ozone depleting freons.
 Up until now, R22 has been the most common freon used in residential and commercial air conditioners.
 On Jan.
-1, 2010, R22 AC units will no longer be manufactured or imported here in the US.
+1, 2010, The phase-out of R22 AC units begins.
+R22 Ac units will no longer be manufactured or imported here in the US.

 Go to our R22 phase-out page to read more about the EPA's plan.